JulianKemmerer/PipelineC/README.md

 # Core Features/Benefits

-_A hardware description languge centered around pipelining_
+_A hardware description language centered around pipelining_

 * Automatic pipelining as a feature of the compiler.
 Basic use of the tool is to generate single pipelines to drop into existing designs.
 Eliminate the practice of pipelining logic by hand = not portable (relies on operating frequency and part).
 * Compose complex portable designs consisting of multiple pipelines and controlling state machines.